Area-53-Robotics/53D-High-Stakes-Notebook/entries/manual-updates/manual-v1-update.typ

 = Future Implications for the Robot
 + Even though scoring on the high stake will result in additional points while climbing, we do not believe it is enough points to justify trying to score on the high stake.
   + Firstly, getting a subsystem to reach that height will increase our robot's center of gravity, making it easier to be tipped over or pushed.
   + Secondly, it is only an additional three points.
-Since we can't skip layers, we are realistically only going to be reaching a tier 1 climb which is 6 total points.
+Since we cannot skip layers, we are realistically only going to be reaching a tier 1 climb which is 6 total points.
-+ We can't plow more than one mobile goal.
++ We cannot plow more than one mobile goal.
 Something that we noticed in the previous version of the game manual is that if we pushed a group of mobile goals, we could get more control.
 This is no longer possible.
 + The new field changes will hopefully facilitate us playing aggressively to take a positive corner while still being close enough to defend if needed a different corner if needed.